jackyzha0/quartz/content/notes/think-writing.md

 [[A blockchain architecture for industrial applications]] https://www.google.co.nz/books/edition/_/vqXaDwAAQBAJ?hl=en&gbpv=1&pg=PP1

+meeting
-prioritise most important things for the future.
+- prioritise most important things for the future.

-what do I want from david
+- what do I want from david

-think about comlexity of the example
+- think about comlexity of the example

-kerberos decentralised authentication
+- kerberos decentralised authentication

+I dont understand how etherum DApps are related to the Eth main net.
+And how permissioned Eth networks work

+Do you need to use a blockchain explorer to view data on the blockchain?
+In order to limit who can view the documents, you could limit access to the exlporer, or you could require some key in order to view the documents